ELECTENG 331 : Signals and Systems

 Campus Experience

-Attendance is required at scheduled activities including labs to receive credit for components of the course.
+- Attendance is required at scheduled activities such as laboratories and tutorials to receive credit for components of the course.

-The course will not include live online events including group discussions/tutorials.
+- The course will not include live online events.

-Attendance on campus is required for the tests.
+- Attendance on campus is required for the tests and the final examination.

 Learning Resources